Samveelkhan22/GeoPoint-Closest-Finder-GUI/README.md

 - **Closest Point Finder**: Displays the closest point from the dataset to the user's location.
 - **wxPython GUI**: User-friendly interface with textboxes and buttons for easy interaction.

-GeoPoint-Closest-Finder-GUI/
+## Files

-│
+- program10.py         # Library with GeoPoint class and utility functions
-├── program10.py         # Library with GeoPoint class and utility functions ├── LastnameP11.py       # Main GUI application using program10 as a library
+- LastnameP11.py       # Main GUI application using program10 as a library
-├── points.txt           # Example data file containing predefined points
+- points.txt           # Example data file containing predefined points
-└── requirements.txt     # List of dependencies (optional)
+- requirements.txt     # List of dependencies (optional)